 Mexico-based artist Maria Fragoso is fascinated with the intrinsic need for human connection.
 Her figurative paintings and drawings explore how people relate with each other, centering on visual cues and bodily performances that communicate, for instance, the feeling of tender touch, the sound of a mouth spouting saliva like a water fountain, the soft press of a tongue, the smell of sluggish air, the sweet taste of fruit.
-In her surreal representations of feminine figures, Fragoso emulates the feelings and sensations that define how we exchange love through as well as inside our bodies.
+In her surreal representations of feminine figures, Fragoso emulates the feelings and sensations that define how we exchange love as well as inside our bodies.

 Art has always been central to Fragoso’s life.
 The daughter of a children’s book illustrator and an architect, she began drawing at the age of two and carried a sketchbook with her wherever she went throughout her youth.
-In 2019, she earned a BFA from the Maryland Institute College of Art and has since held residencies at Skowhegan School of Painting and Sculpture, Yale Norfolk School of Art, the Vermont Studio Center, and Palazzo Monti.
+In 2019, she earned a BFA from the Maryland Institute College of Art and has since held residencies at the Skowhegan School of Painting and Sculpture, Yale Norfolk School of Art, the Vermont Studio Center, and Palazzo Monti.
 Growing up, Fragoso found inspiration in Otto Dix, Francisco Goya, and Giotto, among other artists.
 Most of all, however, Fragoso drew inspiration from the experience of walking through the world with an open mind: to her, the act of looking and remembering are essential pillars of artistic discovery.

 Having spent most of her life in Mexico, Fragoso was naturally drawn to Mexican history and contemporary art, which sparked her interest in figurative painting.
 At the same time, conservative views regarding sexuality and class in Mexican society motivated her to respond to these topics creatively and translate them into her own narrative that infuses humor, criticism, and love.
 Art, for Fragoso, helps her to navigate coexisting and often contradictory realities in her world because it allows her to visually convey feelings that may be difficult to express otherwise.